miketheprogrammer/dkxyz14-maestro/README.md

 Zero DT Deployments, in this case, are executing by creating another application with a different image or image:tag combo and deploying that application.

+*** (Quick important note on Zero DT - this is not true zero dt, as there can still be instability for long lived and keepalive connections.
+We can use the docker POST /containers/:id?signal  to send a SIGUSR2 or something to signal our applications to gracefully shutdown.
+)

 Basically the flow is like this

 1. Deploy your first application